Skip to main content

 • Useful for self-encrypting drives (SEDs).

-• Data storage can be repurposed or resolv without there being the risk of data leakage.
+• Data storage can be repurposed without risk of data leakage.